gtn/exadelete/README.txt

 NOTE: This is a block that requires admin capability.
 Only the admin can add this plugin to the Website-Startpage

+NEW in v4.6.5
+- delete students who are in no course enroled
+- cron task for deleting features

 Teacher Options
 - Schüler Daten löschen:
 data of Students in exastud and/or exacomp who are set as "ausgeschieden" in exastud are deleted